-After decorating our gingerbread man, and putting him in the bag to take him home, it was time for a story and more singing.
+After decorating our gingerbread man we put him in the bag to take him home.
+It was then time for a story and more singing.

-This wasn’t the best order for Ethan as he had lost attention and didn’t want to go and sit back down, but again the elves spotted him and gave him an instrument so he could take part in the singing.
+This wasn’t the best order for Ethan as he had lost attention and didn’t want to go and sit back down.
+The elves spotted him and gave him an instrument so he could take part in the singing.

 After our time in the kitchen it was time to make our way to the elf village.

-I had pointed out the ice skating to Ethan before going into the restaurant and he said NO when I asked him if he wanted to do it.
+I had pointed out the ice skating to Ethan before going into the restaurant.
+He said NO when I asked him if he wanted to do it.
 Whilst changing Little E I saw that Grandpa showed him the ice skating up close.
 I saw Ethan flap and jump, which is always a good thing.
 Well sometimes!

 Seeing his reaction I knew it would be OK to try the ice.
-I have no idea how it would work as I haven’t been ice skating for over ten years, thankfully we were aloud to walk on the ice without skates.
+I have no idea how it would work as I haven’t been ice skating for over ten years!
+Thankfully we were allowed to walk on the ice without skates.

 Whilst we were on the ice a reindeer popped by to say hello.

-Ethan absolutely loved the ice skating it was horrible to tell him it was time to finish, but we had been on the ice for easily an hour.
+Ethan absolutely loved the ice skating it was horrible to tell him it was time to finish.
+We had been on the ice for easily an hour.